sonic-pi-net/sonic-pi/etc/synthdefs/designs/overtone/sonic-pi/README.md

-# sonic-pi

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Sonic Pi Overtone synth designs

+The original Overtone (Clojure) sources for a number of Sonic Pi's bundled synths.
+Compiled synthdefs live in `etc/synthdefs/compiled/`.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2012 - 2026 Sam Aaron

-This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at http://www.eclipse.org/legal/epl-2.0.
+Made available under the terms of the Eclipse Public License 2.0 (see LICENSE in this directory), which is available at http://www.eclipse.org/legal/epl-2.0.

 This Source Code may also be made available under the following Secondary